 Common Bulldog Health Issues

-Common Brachycephalic dogs include: Bulldogs, Frenchies, Pugs, Boston Terriers & Pekinese.
-As all bullie owners know, they have shorter faces with broad, short length heads.
+Common Brachycephalic dogs include Bulldogs, Frenchies, Pugs, Boston Terrier & Pekinese.
+As all bullie owners know, they have shorter faces with broad, short-length heads.
 This is what causes the characteristic snorty sound we all have come to recognize with these breeds.
 It also predisposes them to a condition called Brachycephalic Airway Disease.
-The disease is comprised of 4 main components:

 - Stenotic Nares (Narrowed Nostrils)